Arm-Examples/Helium-Optimization/General_optimizations/basic_optimization_topics.md

 # Helium optimization topics #1 - the basics

+## What is the Helium Technology

+Arm Helium Technology is an optional architecture extension in the Armv8.1-M architecture.
+It contains a range of instructions to enable better signal processing and machine learning processing performance with a relatively small increase in the hardware cost of the processor design.
+The Helium technology is currently supported in the following processors:

+- Arm Cortex®-M85
+- Arm Cortex-M55
+- Arm Cortex-M52

+In Armv8.1-M architecture, Helium technology is referred as M-Profile Vector Extension (MVE).
+Helium is a brand name that is specific to Arm implementation of MVE.

+MVE brings over 150 new instructions to Cortex-M processors, most of them are vector processing instructions.
+In the context of MVE, a vector is 128-bit wide and can contain data elements of either:

+- sixteen 8-bit data (e.g. int8_t), or
+- eight 16-bit data (e.g. int16_t, _Float16), or
+- four 32-bit data (e.g. int32_t, float)

+Using the concept of Single-Instruction, Multiple-Data (SIMD), MVE instructions allows more data to be processed in each instruction.
+But of course, having a 128-bit ALU in the Cortex-M processor can be a bit expensive in terms of power and silicon area.
+Therefore in both Cortex-M55 and Cortex-M85 processors, the MVE data path is only 64-bit wide.
+It means each vector processing takes two clock cycles.

+To enable the best possible performance and efficiency, Armv8.1-M processors (e.g. Cortex-M55, Cortex-M85) allows the execution cycles of MVE instructions to be partially overlapped, providing that the instructions are in different instruction groups (i.e. no hardware resource conflict).
+By interleaving MVE instructions from different instruction groups, the processor can get to a processing bandwidth of 1 instruction per cycle.

+In addition to vector processing instructions, MVE instruction set also cover various forms of memory read/write instructions, including variants of read/write with packing, unpacking, interleaving, etc. To enable best performance, Armv8.1-M also support a Low-Overhead-Branch (LOB) extension, which provide loop instructions that have minimal loop overhead.

 To make the most out of an Arm Cortex-M processor with the Helium technology, we can start our journey with the following areas:

 - Initialization of the processor’s hardware